smarbaa/yt-dlp-ugly-err/README.md

 ## Authentication options

-etv, jupiter an jupiterpluss support username/password and netrc based authentication, netrc machine should be err.ee.
+etv, jupiter and jupiterpluss support username/password and netrc based authentication, netrc machine should be err.ee.

 ## Usage terms and rights of downloaded material